jindalabhinav/ProductService/Auth README.md

 }
 ```

+#### Symmetric vs Asymmetric Authentication

-**Note:** In some authentication systems, a pair of keys (public and private) is used instead of a single secret key.
+In some authentication systems, a pair of keys (public and private) is used instead of a single secret key.
 This is known as asymmetric cryptography.
 In the context of JWT, there are two types of algorithms that can be used for signing the token:
 1. HMAC (Hash-based Message Authentication Code): This is a symmetric algorithm, which means it uses the same secret key for signing the token and verifying it.
 The secret key is known only to the server.
 2. RSA (Rivest–Shamir–Adleman) or ECDSA (Elliptic Curve Digital Signature Algorithm): These are asymmetric algorithms, which means they use a pair of keys - a private key and a public key.
 The private key is used to sign the token and the public key is used to verify it.
 The private key is kept secret on the server, while the public key can be distributed to anyone who needs to verify the token.